-1.3.14 Devon County Roads General Purposes Sub-Committee, 1960s
+1.3.16 Devon County Roads General Purposes Sub-Committee, 1960s

-1.3.14.1 26th July 1963.
-The Committee resolved to upgrade Challacombe Path 3 to bridleway and upgrade the part of Parracombe Footpath No. 2 on the south side of the A39 Parracombe Bypass also to bridleway.
+26th July 1963.The Committee resolved to upgrade Challacombe Path 3 to bridleway and upgrade the part of Parracombe Footpath No. 2 on the south side of the A39

+Parracombe Bypass also to bridleway.

-1.3.15 Definitive Map and Statement, 1957
+1.3.17 Definitive Map and Statement, relevant date 1957

-- 1.3.15.1 The inclusion of a public right of way on the Definitive Map and Statement is conclusive evidence of its existence.
-However, this does not preclude that other rights which are currently unrecorded may exist, or that an error may have occurred when recorded. - 1.3.15.2 The Definitive Statement for Parracombe Footpath No. 2 is described as running from the 'Unclassified County road south of Christ Church in Parracombe continuing south-eastwards across fields to Tuckingmill (now known as Sunnyside), south-south-east along a private accommodation road (not repairable by the inhabitants at large) then across a field to Pixey Lane private accommodation road (not repairable by the inhabitants at large) the inhabitants at large), follows this Lane for 75 yards then southwards across a field, the old Lynton railway track and county road A.39 to the Parish boundary 450 yards northwest by west from Highley, where it continues in Challacombe Parish as Bridleway No. 3.
+The inclusion of a public right of way on the Definitive Map and Statement is conclusive evidence of its existence.
+However, this does not preclude that other rights which are currently unrecorded may exist, or that an error may have occurred when recorded.

+The Definitive Statement for Parracombe Footpath No. 2 is described as running from the 'Unclassified County road south of Christ Church in Parracombe continuing south-eastwards across fields to Tuckingmill (now known as Sunnyside), south-south-east along a private accommodation road (not repairable by the inhabitants at large) then across a field to Pixey Lane private accommodation road (not repairable by the inhabitants at large), follows this Lane for 75 yards then southwards across a field, the old Lynton railway track and county road A.39 to the Parish boundary 450 yards north-west by west from Highley, where it continues in Challacombe Parish as Footpath Bridleway No. 3.
 Bridleway south from the A.39'.
 The error is underlined.

-- 1.3.15.3 Challacombe Bridleway No. 3 is described as starting at the 'County Road B 3358 at Yelland Cross and continues northwards along West Land and on to bench mark 122 on the southern side of Challacombe Common continuing north alongside the eastern side of hedgebank to a Private Accommodation Road (not repairable by the inhabitants at large) passing to the east of Twineford and continuing north across two fields to the Parish boundary where it continues in Parracombe Parish as Footpath No. 2.
-Also including a spur from 250 yards north-east of Twineford in a north-easterly direction to the Parish boundary where it continues in Parracombe Parish as Footpath No. 2.
-The error is underlined. - 1.3.15.4 On the reverse of the Statement is noted any limitations, objections and decisions.
+Challacombe Bridleway No. 3 is described as starting at the 'County Road B 3358 at Yelland Cross and continues northwards along West Land and on to bench mark 122 on the southern side of Challacombe Common continuing north alongside the eastern side of hedgebank to a Private Accommodation Road (not repairable by the inhabitants at large) passing to the east of Twineford and continuing north across two fields to the Parish boundary where it continues in Parracombe Parish as Footpath No. 2.
+Also including a spur from 250 yards north-east of Twineford in a north-easterly direction to the Parish boundary where it continues in Parracombe Parish as Footpath No. 29'.
+The error is underlined.

+On the reverse of the Challacombe Statement is noted any limitations, objections and decisions.
 Here it is noted that objections were received from Lord Fortescue and the Challacombe Parish Meeting Chairman.
-It is also noted that at the County Roads Committee meeting of September 1963, the decision was made to amend part of the route and reclassify it.
+It is also noted that at the County Roads Committee meeting of September 1963, the decision was made to amend part of the route at Whitefield Barton in Challacombe parish and reclassify it as a bridleway, as well as reclassify its continuation in Parracombe parish, part of Footpath No. 2.
+The 1963 Committee decision is also included on the Parracombe Statement.